 David G. Hughes on Agnieszka Holland’s ‘Mr. Jones’ (2019)

-Concepts such as ‘truth’, ‘heroic’ and ‘moral’ can often seem naive or anachronistic to an influential class of intellectual poseurs.
-In this climate, it is seldom that a film with unabashed moral clarity emerges out of the miasma of fake news, moral relativism, insatiable whataboutery, and that place where all sorts of crimes and misdemeanours occur — the land of “proper context”.
-This is the half-hearted defence of Soviet “progress” made by none other than George Orwell (Joseph Mawle) in the film.
-But faced with an inconvenient reality, he had no choice but to relinquish his Communist sympathies and write the anti-authoritarian opus, Animal Farm (1945), the words of which we hear said aloud intermittently throughout the film as the ink touches the paper for the first time.
+Context and necessity is the half-hearted defence of Soviet “progress” made by none other than George Orwell (Joseph Mawle, making a good resemblance) in the film.
+But faced with an inconvenient reality, he had no choice but to relinquish his Communist sympathies and ask “Where’s the omelette?”.
+This lead him to write anti-authoritarian opus Animal Farm (1945), the words of which we hear said aloud intermittently throughout the film as the ink touches the paper for the first time.

 You can read our interview with director Agnieszka Holland here.